openscope/openscope/README.md

 Page hits are tracked with Google Analytics; feel free to use an adblocker.
 The tracking is used only to get the number of page hits.

+## Contributing

+Just create a pull request and I'll get to it.
+Thanks for helping!
 ## License

 MIT.